-Is a Sub unit of the Dept. that caters to Practicum of the course.
-It is a Full Fledge unit that works in lesion with the Head of the Dept.
+It is a sub unit of the Department that caters to Practicum of the course.
+It is a full fledged unit that works in liaison with the Head of the Department.

 SOCIAL WORK PRACTICUM - GOALS AND OBJECTIVES

 The Practicum for Social Work curriculum is designed to provide a variety of opportunities to develop and enhance skills.
 Opportunities range from those that aid learning, observation and analysis of the realities and experience participation in social intervention.
 Besides, the tasks are so organized as to help the learner acquire learning skills, enrich those already acquired, and enhance these for complex situations.
 Gradually, the learner is encouraged to move to being an independent worker.
 Social Work Practicum includes Fieldwork component in every Semester which includes Block Placement and Summer Placement.